11 Best Mattresses Without Fiberglass of 2023

 Cheaply made mattresses may also “sweat” the fiberglass out of the cover as the mattress ages.
 If your mattress is releasing fiberglass pieces, it’s time to replace it.

-When it comes to clean, comfortable sleep, mattresses without fiberglass are a solid option for many.
-A latex mattress with a wool fire barrier is often the best way to be sure your mattress contains no fiberglass.
-Plus, latex mattresses offer other benefits worth considering.
+When it comes to clean, comfortable sleep, our findings show that mattresses without fiberglass are a solid option for many.
+Our review of mattress brands and the best mattresses suggest that a latex mattress with a wool fire barrier is often the best way to be sure your mattress contains no fiberglass.
+Plus, latex mattresses offer other benefits worth considering, as our team’s investigation shows.

 However, there are memory foam and hybrid mattresses free of the material, too.
 It just takes some sleuthing to find one without fiberglass.
 Researching the mattress’s construction and asking customer service questions about the bed’s fire barrier can help you decide whether a mattress is right for you.